 The aim of the charity is to prevent and treat disease and disability by funding vital medical research in hospitals or research institutions across the UK.

 The remit focuses on child health to include problems affecting pregnancy, childbirth, babies, children and young people.
-There are projects described on our website from our previous wider remit that have recently finished or have one year to run but all new applications must focus on child health.
+There are projects described on our website from our previous wider remit that have recently finished but all new applications must focus on child health.

 Within child health, we support a broad spectrum of research with the objective of: